Exclusive: China's HNA Group seeks up to $1.5 billion in new fund - document

 The fund raising plan indicates that HNA is looking to move away from using its own balance sheet to do deals – thereby reducing its risk profile – and instead adopt a model where institutional investors make significant contributions, the document showed.
 And the fund will be based in an offshore location.

-The Chinese aviation-to-financial services conglomerate’s restructuring includes selling overseas real estate and equity investments totaling more than $10 billion in assets, such as stakes in Hilton Worldwide (HLT.N), Hilton Grand Vacations (HGV.N) and Hilton Park Hotels & Resorts.
+The Chinese aviation-to-financial services conglomerate’s restructuring includes selling overseas real estate and equity investments totaling more than $10 billion in assets, such as stakes in Hilton Worldwide, Hilton Grand Vacations and Hilton Park Hotels & Resorts.

 “This is in response to the Chinese government’s prohibition of future investments and concerns that their debt levels are untenable,” said Frank Turner, co-chair of law firm Osler’s Asia Pacific practice.
 “They’re trying to protect their balance sheet,” he added.